-- You are eligible to defer payments on your interest-free loan if you are enrolled in at least six credit hours or more each semester, even if you are not receiving funds from The Scholarship Foundation in that academic year. - If you find yourself in this situation, you must submit enrollment verification (i.e., enrollment letter, transcript, class schedule, etc.) each semester showing your credit hours. - If you do not submit proof of enrollment, your loan will go into repayment immediately. - If you withdraw from school your loan enters repayment immediately.
+- You are eligible to defer payments on your interest-free loan if you are enrolled in at least six credit hours or more each semester, even if you are not receiving funds from The Scholarship Foundation in that academic year. - If you find yourself in this situation, you must submit enrollment verification (i.e., enrollment letter, transcript, class schedule, etc.) each semester showing your credit hours. - If you do not submit proof of enrollment, or you withdraw from school, your loan will go into repayment immediately.